Springdale institute receives financial commitments for new medical building

 "It's incredible.
 It really is," said Kelly Johnson, institute board member.

-Rollins shared the progress toward paying for the new building at the Board of Directors' quarterly meeting Thursday.
+Rollins shared the progress toward paying for the new building at the board of directors' quarterly meeting last week.

 "On paper, we have about $10.5 million verbally committed to the project," he said.